hayotensor/hypermind/CONTRIBUTING.md

 ## Contribution formatting guidelines

-To make sure that each change to hivemind is consistent across the entire project history and is easy to review by any community member, follow these guidelines when submitting your pull request and writing commit messages.
+To make sure that each change to hypermind is consistent across the entire project history and is easy to review by any community member, follow these guidelines when submitting your pull request and writing commit messages.
 The library maintainers use the same rules when merging your commits into the master branch after the PR approval.